WSBK / Superbike Racing · Workflow guide

 WSBK generates three races per weekend.
-Here's the workflow that tags them fast enough to deliver per-race galleries before the next session starts.
+Here's the workflow that detects bike numbers, matches them to your entry list, and writes the metadata — so you can build per-race galleries faster.

 Superbike photography sits between MotoGP and national championships — production-based bikes at near-MotoGP speeds (280+ km/h), but with closer racing and more multi-rider shots due to tighter grids.
 Regional championships add complexity with lower-budget teams using inconsistent number visibility and poor-quality fairings.

-2-day weekend (Saturday race 1 + Sunday race 2, plus Superpole race)
+2-day weekend (Saturday Race 1 + Sunday Race 2, plus the Superpole race)

 Delivery